 Also, I agree with what you have been saying recently about the contemporary Democratic Party and I am through with the “Vote blue no matter who” mentality.
 But, I don’t see the issue as one of “progressive” vs. “centrist” because I believe those terms to be meaningless labels.

-I have seen more than a few self-identified “progressives” who have no misgivings about facilitating Israel’s genocide of Palestinians and, just as disturbing and infuriating, have seen a few who have acted as apologists for Russia’s attempted genocide of Ukraine.
+I have seen more than a few self-identified “progressives” who have no misgivings about facilitating Israel’s genocide of Palestinians and, just as disturbingly and infuriatingly, have seen a few who have acted as apologist for Russia’s attempted genocide of Ukraine.

 All of the hypocrisy among Democrats and “progressives” is partly why the U.S. has a fascist psychopath as its president right now.
 And I am not convinced that the national leadership of the Democratic Party understands this, especially around Gaza.